 The use of premium gasoline and whether or not it’s not a better option all of the time is always a hot topic.
 However, we want to make clear that using premium gasoline with an octane rating of 91 or higher has no benefits for any generation of the Subaru Crosstrek.

 Yes, the Subaru Crosstrek would still be capable of using premium gasoline without any problem.
 However, there will be no benefits to the car, and the price you pay for a full tank of gasoline would be a lot higher.
 You also should not mix different octane fuels.

 Another topic we need to discuss is the use of reformulated gasoline.
 Reformulated gasoline is gasoline that was first introduced in California about two decades ago.
 The gasoline is designed to burn more cleanly and therefore cause fewer emissions, increasing the air quality in the region compared to non-reformulated gasoline.

 These days reformulated gasoline is mandatory in 19 different areas of the United States.
-Therefore, it’s good to know that all generations and models of the Crosstrek are fully compatible with reformualted gasoline.
+Therefore, it’s good to know that all generations and models of the Crosstrek are fully compatible with reformulated gasoline.
 Furthermore, Subaru actually recommends the use of this gasoline whenever it’s available.